btklab/posh-mocks/README.md

   rectangle "**C**\ncook rice" as C
 }

-rectangle "ccurry roux" as G2 {
+rectangle "curry roux" as G2 {
-'-- ccurry roux --
+'-- curry roux --
   rectangle "**D**\ncut vegetables" as D rectangle "**E**\ncut meat into cubes" as E rectangle "**F**\nstew vegetables and meat" as F